mattgg2015/university-ranking/README.md

 # College Rankings by Revealed Preference

 I noticed that US News rankings sometimes didn't match my notion of where students actually wanted to go.
 So I scraped [Parchment's cross-admit tool](https://www.parchment.com/c/college/tools/college-cross-admit-comparison.php), which shows what percentage of students choose each school when admitted to both.
 For example, [MIT vs Stanford](https://www.parchment.com/c/college/tools/college-cross-admit-comparison.php?compare=Massachusetts%20Institute%20of%20Technology&with=Stanford%20University) shows 62% pick MIT.
-If students are rational agents making informed decisions, these choices reveal something rankings can't.
+We assume that students are rational students making informed decisions.

 ## The Data